Linux Setup for Practicals

 If the build tools are found, you should see a menu like the one below:

+Then navigate to the Run and Debug view and click the play icon to Start Debugging.
 Your STM32 board should now flash with the code provided, and display Hello World :) on the attached LCD.

 Terminal